-Vancouver’s best places for photography include its skylines, nature, mountains, water, buildings and people.
-Learn where in Vancouver to take photos and why Vancouver is a photographer’s paradise and playground.
+From skylines to nature, mountains, buildings and people, learn where in Vancouver to take photos and why Vancouver is a photographer’s paradise and playground.

 Best Places for Photography

 Directly below is a list of some of the top places from which to take amazing shots, plus scroll to the bottom of the page for examples.